I sometimes write about driving ... or other drivers ... but not today.

-I feel that same process at work when I toss a glob of words on the wheel (I always hope it's a somewhat orderly collection of words, even in the beginnings of a poem).
-Then the revisions, the serious shaping and reshaping begins.
+I feel that same process at work when I "toss a glob of words on the wheel" (I always hope it's a somewhat orderly collection of words, even in the beginnings of a poem).
+Then the revision, the serious shaping and reshaping, begins.

 Over time those words take on new shapes, new meanings, sometimes quite fragile, sometimes substantial.
 Then I let the reader judge ... in light of his or her own experience, for the reader always brings something to the poem.